vinceAmstoutz/vinceAmstoutz/README.md

 - Sprint: How to Solve Big Problems and Test New Ideas in Just Five Days - By Jake Knapp, John Zeratsky & Braden Kowitz
 - The Mom Test - By Rob Fitzpatrick

+- #### 📚📶 Current reading
+- Software Craft - TDD, Clean Code & other essential practices - By C. Martaire, A. Thiéfaine, D. Bartaguiz, F. Hiegel & H. Fakiih (**In progress**)

 #### 📚 Next & current readings
-- Software Craft - TDD, Clean Code & other essential practices - By C. Martaire, A. Thiéfaine, D. Bartaguiz, F. Hiegel & H. Fakiih (**In progress**)
 - NoEstimates: How To Measure Project Progress Without Estimating - By Vasco Duarte
+- Test driven development by Example - By Kent Beck
 - Implementing Domain-Driven Design - By Vaughn Vernon & Eric Evans
 - Refactoring to Patterns - By Joshua Kerievsky
 - Refactoring: Improving the Design of Existing Code - By Martin Fowler
-- Test driven development - By Kent Beck
 - Domain-Driven Design: Tackling Complexity in the Heart of Software - By Eric Evans
 - Design Patterns: Elements of Reusable Object-Oriented Software - By Erich Gamma, Richard Helm & Ralph Johnson
 - Clean Code: A Handbook of Agile Software Craftsmanship - By Robert C. Martin
+- Functional Programming in Scala, Second edition - By Michaal Pilquist, Paul Chiusano & Runar Bjarnasson
 - Functional & reactive domain modeling - By Jonas Bonér
 - Modern C++ Programming with Test-Driven Development - ByJeff Langr
-- The Lean Startup - By Eric Ries
 - Growing object-oriented software, guided by tests - By Steve Freemann & Nat Pryce
 - Asynchronous Programming in Rust - By Carl Frederik Samson
+- Microservices Patterns: With examples in Java - By Chris Richardson
+- The Lean Startup - By Eric Ries

 #### ℹ️ Reach me:
   -    vincent.amstoutz.dev[at]gmail.com